Summer is Arriving!

 Class teachers: Miss Ellis (1E), Mrs Hampson (Monday-Wednesday) and Mrs Lane (Thursday and Friday) (1HL)

-Teaching Support: Mrs James, Mrs Shaw, Mrs Holden and Mrs Oldroyd
+Teaching Support: Mrs Shaw, Mrs Holden and Mrs Oldroyd

 Curriculum Subject Outline

 We are exploring many texts to learn about writing simple and complex sentences.
-Some of the texts we are going to explore, that link with our topic, are: 'Callum's Incredible Construction Kit', 'Supertato' and 'Dogger'.
-We will also include poetry and non-fiction texts.
-This term we will also be learning about adjectives, nouns and verbs, including what those words mean and how to identify and use them in our sentences.
-For a complete list of writing targets, please see the attached form.
+Some of the fictional texts we are going to explore, that link with our topic, are: There's a Lion in my Cornflakes, The Tiger Who Came to Tea, Big Bad Owl and Giraffes Can't Dance.
+We will also include poetry and non-fiction texts including, The Drop Goes Plop and Wild Animals.
+This term we will also be learning about verbs, and continuing to apply our knowledge of adjectives and nouns.
+We will also be securing our knowledge of question marks and exclamation marks, so if you see them in your child's reading book then point them out!
+For a complete list of learning targets, please see the attached curriculum.

 R.E. and PSHEC